hammerstefan/compiler-explorer-presentation/data/markdown/compiler-explorer.md

 }
 ```
 Notes:
 Want to pass ownership.
-We'll use unique_ptr's.
+We'll use unique_ptr's.<br>
+The traditional way it to use raw pointers. :(
+We'll look at raw pointers if we have time.

 ###### Pass ownership using unique_ptr...